 The University of New Haven is a private, top-tier comprehensive institution recognized as a national leader in experiential education.

 The University enrolls approximately 6,500 students, including nearly 1,600 graduate students and more than 4,800 undergraduates – the majority of whom reside in University housing.
-Through its College of Arts and Sciences, College of Business, Henry C. Lee College of Criminal Justice and Forensic Sciences, Tagliatela College of Engineering, and College of Lifelong & eLearning, UNH offers 80 undergraduate and graduate degree programs.
+Through its College of Arts and Sciences, College of Business, Henry C. Lee College of Criminal Justice and Forensic Sciences, College of Lifelong & eLearning, Lyme Academy College of Fine Arts and Tagliatela College of Engineering, UNH offers 80 undergraduate and graduate degree programs.
 UNH students have access to more than 400 study abroad programs worldwide and its student-athletes compete in 16 varsity sports in the NCAA Division II’s highly competitive Northeast-10 Conference.